dkovacs24/ReviOS_faq/docs/after-install.md

 ---

+## Faceit is not working

+You are probably using a version of ReviOS which is not supported by Faceit anymore.
+Details [here](before-install.md#which-version-do-i-need-for-faceit).

+# Outdated questions

+## Windows Update icon showed up on the taskbar and/or the "Update and shutdown/restart" option showed up

+This is a bug in the `22.01` version, for now you can use [this fix](https://cdn.discordapp.com/attachments/626772969611460619/942019507730391050/Fix-Windows-Update-Taskbar.reg){target=_blank} for the taskbar icon.
+In the `22.02` version it is already fixed.

+---

 ## How to change lock screen background?

 - Open `regedit`
 - Go to `HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\Windows\Personalization`
 - Set the `NoLockScreen` key's value to `0`
 - Now you should be able to change it in Settings, if not, restart

----

-## Faceit is not working

-You are probably using a version of ReviOS which is not supported by Faceit anymore.
-Details [here](before-install.md#which-version-do-i-need-for-faceit).